MBA Master of Business Administration (MBA) (Full-time)

 - Emerging Markets: The New World Order

-After these are completed, you will study:
+After these are completed, you'll study:

 You can choose to work on a research project that fits with your interests and ambitions.
 Alternatively, you can undertake a consultancy research project addressing the needs of a client, putting your skills and adaptability to the test.